 H.G.
 Wells died in London on August 13, 1946; however, so many of his predictions for the future came true in the ensuing years, he is sometimes called “the father of futurism.”
 Wells’ fantastical tales continue to fascinate audiences, and several of his works have returned to the big screen in recent years.

-Born William West Anderson on September 19, 1928 in Seattle, Washington, actor Adam West was raised on a family-owned farm.
+Born William West Anderson on September 19, 1928 in Walla Walla, Washington, actor Adam West was raised on a family-owned farm.
 During his college years, West worked as a radio disc jockey and helped launch a military television station.
 In 1955, a college acquaintance offered West a role as a sidekick on a Hawaiian children’s program, The Kini Popo Show.
 Accepting the offer, West moved to Hawaii, where he became a local celebrity among children and adults.
 Supplementing his income by working as an island tour guide, West caught the attention of a vacationing Hollywood agent, who invited him to screen test for Warner Bros.
 Studios.
 He was signed to a contract and moved to Hollywood.
 He adopted the stage name Adam West before making his feature film debut in a small but memorable part in the 1959 Paul Newman drama The Young Philadelphians.
 Throughout the 1960s, West enjoyed a steady stream of supporting parts in television and film.
 In 1961, he landed a recurring role as Sgt.
 Steve Nelson on the hit TV series The Detectives.
 His most notable film project was as the straight man to The Three Stooges in the Western spoof The Outlaws is Coming (1965).
 Later that year, West traveled to Italy, where he starred in the spaghetti Western The Relentless Four.

 Although West enjoyed moderate success in films, his big break came when he was chosen to play the crime-fighting superhero Batman in the 1966 TV series.
 The show’s producers, who sought to bring a touch of satire to the comic book character (and his stuffier alter ego Bruce Wayne), felt that West’s flair for tongue-in-cheek comedy made him the perfect candidate for the role.
 West was cast alongside Burt Ward as Robin, and Batman premiered in 1966 to high ratings and equally impressive critical acclaim.
 Originally, the series aired twice a week: On Wednesdays, the episodes would end in a cliffhanger, with one or both of the heroes in peril, and on Thursdays, they would inevitably escape.
 In the summer of 1966, West starred in the full-length feature film Batman.
 The theatrical version pitted the superhero against an all-star cast of villains, including Frank Gorshin’s Riddler, Burgess Meredith’s Penguin, and Cesar Romero’s Joker.
 After two successful seasons, escalating production costs and flagging ratings caused ABC to cancel the Batman series in 1968.